dewynl/msc-ai-capstone-project/docs/dissertation.md

 - Neural models excel at semantic tasks (content relevance, topical coherence) but struggle with hard logical constraints (prerequisite ordering)
 - Hybrid architectures combining retrieval-augmented generation (RAG) with neural selection can leverage both structured knowledge and learned patterns
 - Honest documentation of failures provides as much research value as successful approaches—the three failed approaches (direct JSON generation, RAG templates, function calling) revealed fundamental insights that informed the final solution

-The dissertation prioritizes transparency about what worked, what didn't, and why.
-This reflects the reality that research is iterative discovery, not linear progress toward predetermined solutions.

 ## 1.5 Scope and Limitations